• Skip to primary navigation

 The history of Shish Tawook can be traced back to the Ottoman Empire, where grilling meat on skewers was a common cooking method.
 Over time, different variations of grilled chicken kabobs emerged in various regions.

-In Lebanon, Shish Tawook gained popularity as a flavorful and succulent grilled chicken dish.
-So even though Shish Tawook Kebabs are enjoyed throughout the Levant and the rest of the Middle East, they are considered to be more aligned with Lebanese cuisine than Levantine Cuisine.
+Even though Shish Tawook Kebabs are enjoyed throughout the Levant and the rest of the Middle East, they are considered to be more aligned with Lebanese cuisine than Levantine Cuisine.

 Ingredients